MathieuNls/mastering-angular/README.md

 ## Mission

 Building web apps with Angular 2 and migrating the existing Angular 1.x application to Angular 2.
-The readers will be able to master Angular 2 and streamline their application from initial structuring to full testingand deployment.
+The readers will be able to master Angular 2 and streamline their application from initial structuring to full testing and deployment.

 ## Repo Intent